-Scope of Class III Gaming Authorized: The Tribe is authorized to operate up to 2,500 gaming devices (slot machines), banking or percentage card games, and any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet unless others in the state not affiliated with or licensed by the California State Lottery are permitted to do so under state and federal law.
+Scope of Class III Gaming Authorized: The Tribe is authorized to operate up to 2,500 gaming devices, banking or percentage card games, and any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet unless others in the state not affiliated with or licensed by the California State Lottery are permitted to do so under state and federal law.
 The Tribe shall not engage in Class III Gaming that is not expressly authorized in the Compact.

-Authorized Gaming Facility: The Tribe may establish and operate not more than one (1) gaming facility and engage in Class III Gaming only on eligible Indian lands held in trust for the Tribe, located within the boundaries of the Tribe's reservation and trust lands as those boundaries exist as of the execution date of this Compact, as legally described in the Compact (Appendix A).
+Authorized Gaming Facility: The Tribe may establish and operate no more than two gaming facilities and engage in Class III gaming only on eligible Indian lands held in trust for the Tribe, located within the boundaries of the Tribe's reservation and trust lands as those boundaries exist as of the execution date of this Compact, as legally described in the Compact (Appendix A).